Sunday, August 25, 2019

 Maybe the 100th Season is time to come to a painful conclusion: That the National Football League is doing more harm than good, and that the money being made off of it is no longer worth it.

 Shut the NFL down.
 Celebrate this 100th Season, and then shut the League down.
 Let kids play football in high school and college.
-And them make them look for work.
-Let high school and college be what they were always meant to be: Preparations for adult life.
+And then make them look for work.
+Let high schools and colleges be what they were always meant to be: Preparations for adult life.

 This will not be a popular idea.
 Too many people have invested too much -- financially and/or emotionally -- to give up pro football.